 Sunk cost is an idea that comes from economic theory.
 It’s all about working out whether you’ve invested so much into some aspect of your life or business that even if things are going wrong you should stick with it.
 (Or cut and run: in which case, what you lose is the sunk cost.)

 And if you think about it, this applies to relationships.
-Texting your ex back may not be easy, but nobody ever claimed that relationships were easy!
+Getting your ex back may not be easy, but nobody ever claimed that relationships were easy!

 And certainly nobody ever claimed that you can get away – at least in a good relationship – by investing only a small amount of time and a small amount of effort.
 Let alone, a small amount of money.